The Jackbox Party Pack: The Jackbox Party Pack 7 (2020)

 The Jackbox Party Pack 7 was released on October 15, 2020, for PlayStation 4, Xbox One, Nintendo Switch, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, and Xfinity X1.
-The Stadia version was available on December 7, 2021.
+The Stadia version was released on December 7, 2021.

-Quiplash 3 is for 3–8 players.
+Quiplash 3 is for 3 to 8 players.
 It is the third game in the Quiplash series and has the game's signature final round, "The Last Lash", replaced with the "Thriplash", where instead of all players answering the same prompt, each pair of players only receives one prompt instead of the usual two, but must answer with three separate responses.
 (The host will play with the player in last place if there is an odd number of players in the game.)
-The game's two-dimensional style art has also been replaced by clay animation.
+The game's two-dimensional style art is also replaced by claymation.

-The Devils and the Details is for 3–8 players.
+The Devils and the Details is for 3 to 8 players.
 Players become a family of devils, trying to work together to complete a list of mundane chores in certain scenarios (e.g. while a relative is visiting) with each successful task scoring points towards a net score during one of the three days of an episode.
 Many chores require verbal communication from one player to another to complete which can create confusion.
 As the players are devils, they are competing against each other.
 They can complete "selfish" chores, which provide extra points to the player who completed them but also build the selfishness meter, so the other players have to stop that player from doing the selfish chores.
 When the selfishness meter is full, it creates a family emergency (e.g. a flooded basement, a burning kitchen or a power outage), lowering the total score bar and making it harder to successfully finish a single day.
 If a day ends with the family score bar that reached the target score, the game proceeds to the next day.
 If the game ends when the family score bar doesn't reach the target score on either the first or second days, then the VIP player will have to either retry the day or quit the game after the unsuccessful day.
 The third day however is a challenge.
 If the day ends with the family score bar not reaching the target score, the episode will be over with just the final scores and some tasks completed (there is no retrying on this day).
 If the day ends with all of the tasks completed and the family score bar reaching the target score, then the winner will get a prize after the game.